Shagshag/prestashop-documentation/PackCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Pack.php line 31
+* This property is defined in [classes/Pack.php line 31](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Pack.php#31)

 Methods